chelsea-brown/Mitochondrial_cristae/README.md

 The `topol.top` file needs to be edited to account for the proteins included in the cristae sides, the ATPase row and lipids surrounding the proteins.

-This method with the inputs provided often included lipids that are overlapping, which can be detected usig a bentopy command and then removed
+This method with the inputs provided often included lipids that are overlapping, which can be detected using a bentopy command and then removed
 > `python check_overlap_remove_residue.py system.gro`

 The system can then be solvated, ions added and energy minimised.
 This was then simulated for 1 &mu;s.